anujg21/ml_car_price_prediction/README.md

 ***Based on the plot, the odometer, manufacturer, transmission, age, and size are the most critical features that constitute the price of the used cars.***

 * **Next steps and consideration**
-    * Reading a couple of online articles about other models, the KNN model can help better predict such a scenario than any other model.
+    * Reading a couple of online articles about other models, the KNN & Random Forest model can help better predict such a scenario than any other model.
 So, it will be worth looking at the KNN model's loss function.
     * The dependent/target column price is not scaled.
 After scaling the price column, we should reconstruct the model and calculate the Loss functions.
     * We should consider plotting the distribution plot of the raw data using the distplot library.
     * In the current process, we ran the combination of models separately.
 Using the Gridsearch & Makepipe Sklearn libraries, we should reduce the number of lines in the code.
     * While plotting the predicted value and test data, I noticed some discrepancies, so it will be worth understanding the cause and reconstructing the model.
+    * Removing outliers from the data and reconstructing the models.
+    * Remvoving duplicates from the data.